University Administrative Policies

 • Sexual Assault Response Team

 Many other UNM officials, such as Deans, are also CSAs based on their job duties.
 The idea behind CSAs is that not all crimes on campus are reported to the police department.
-A student, for example, who is the victim of a crime may feel more comfortable telling his or her resident advisor or athletics team coach.
+A student, for example, who is the victim of a crime may feel more comfortable telling their resident advisor or athletics team coach.
 The Clery Act requires colleges and universities to collect crime reports from all individuals and offices who are CSAs in order to present complete and accurate data to the campus community and respond to safety issues.

 The role of CSAs is to record any information of alleged Clery Act crimes that are reported to them or that they may personally witness and promptly submit that information through the online reporting form on the CSA website.